 - All dairy goats must be polled, disbudded or dehorned. - 2.
 No bucks allowed. - 3.
 Only animals being shown may be brought with the exception of newly born kids. - 4.
 Any doe less than 24 months of age that has never freshened shall compete in the Junior Doe Show. - 5.
-Any doe that has freshened shall compete in Senior Doe Show.

-- 6. Any doe 24 months of age and over that has never freshened shall not be shown. - 7.
+Any doe that has freshened shall compete in Senior Doe Show. - 6.
+Any doe 24 months of age and over that has never freshened shall not be shown. - 7.
 All goats must be clipped. - 8.
 It is suggested that only 14 hours or less of milk is present in udder for show. - 9.
-All animals shown in 4-H may not be entered in the Open Show. - 10.
+All animals shown in 4-H may not be entered in the Open Show.

 Only animals entered in their individual classes are eligible to be entered into group classes.

-DIVISION 40 -Dairy Goat Showmanship Contest (excluding market goats-see division 46)
+DIVISION 41 -Dairy Goat Showmanship Contest

 Showmanship must be entered on Fair entry form.
 Exhibitors must show his/her own animal from one of the goat classes.
 Does or wethers may be shown, one entry per exhibitor.
 Classes may be combined if entries are low.
+Champion showman will be chosen from first place winners in showmanship classes 1-5.